MicrosoftDocs/windows-dev-docs/hub/apps/design/widgets/widgets-design-fundamentals.md

 ![A diagram of a widget with guidelines indicating the margins.
 Next to this is a diagram of a widget where the area inside the margins is colored blue to show the content area.](./images/widgets-margins.png)

 Each widget has a 16px margin around it and a 48px [Attribution area](widgets-states-and-ui.md#attribution-area) in which content cannot be placed.
 The only component that can live in the right side margin and bottom margin are the pagination dots.
+For examples of the positioning of the pagination dots, see the pagination section of [Widget interaction design guidance](../../design/widgets/widgets-interaction-design.md#pagination).

 ![Two widget examples side by side.
 The left image shows guide lines dividing the widget into three columns, illustrating 4 pixel gutters between the columns.
 The right image shows guide lines dividing the widget into three rows, illustrating 4 pixel gutters between the rows.](./images/widgets-gutters.png)